 Keaton, however, sleepwalks through his performance as the Caped Crusader.
 Though the armor-covered Batman is nearly always in motion, Bruce Wayne barely puts out any emotional energy.
-Though he improved a bit in the superior -- but darker -- sequel Batman Returns, Keaton's casting as the muscular Bruce Wayne remains one of the most wrongheaded decisions in movie history.
-The talented supporting cast can't overcome the stiff dialogue, and so it's up to Nicholson to steal the show by quipping, shrieking with laughter, and boogying down to several catchy Prince tunes.
+(To his credit, he did improve a bit in the superior -- but darker -- sequel Batman Returns.)
+Here, it's up to Nicholson to steal the show by quipping, shrieking with laughter, and boogying down to several catchy Prince tunes.

 Families can talk about...